-Pupil Voice - Through discussion and feedback, children talk enthusiastically about their maths lessons and speak about how they enjoy learning about maths.
+- Pupil Voice Through discussion and feedback, children talk enthusiastically about their maths lessons and speak about how they enjoy learning about maths.
 They can articulate the context in which maths is being taught and relate this to real life purposes.
-Children show confidence and believe they can learn about a new maths area and apply the knowledge and skills they already have.

-- Evidence in Knowledge Pupils know how and why maths is used in the outside world and in the workplace.
+Children show confidence and believe they can learn about a new maths area and apply the knowledge and skills they already have. - Evidence in Knowledge Pupils know how and why maths is used in the outside world and in the workplace.
 They know about different ways that maths can be used to support their future potential.
 Children demonstrate a quick recall of facts and procedures.
 This includes the recollection of times tables.
-Children have mastered the use and application of the mathematical skills they have been taught, making the required mental links between arithmetics and reasoning enabling them to successfully choose methods to solve problems. - In Skills Pupils use acquired vocabulary in maths lessons.
+Children have mastered the use and application of the mathematical skills they have been taught, making the required mental links between arithmetics and reasoning enabling them to successfully choose methods to solve problems.

+- In Skills Pupils use acquired vocabulary in maths lessons.
 They have the skills to use methods independently and show resilience when tackling problems.
 Children show pride in the presentation and understanding of the work.
 They enjoy demonstrating what they know. - Outcomes At the end of each year, we expect the children to have made the expected amount of progress or more.
 This is evaluated by termly tests and teacher discussions.
-In Key Stage 2, our data was well above local and national data for the percentage of pupils achieving EXS and GDS.
+We also use our End of Key Stage data to assess the impact of our teaching.
+In 2023, our Key Stage 1 data was in line with local and national data for the percentage of pupils achieving EXS and GDS.
+In Key Stage 2, our data was significantly above local and national for the percentage of pupils achieving EXS and GDS.